-The sale and supply of liquor at the licensed premises must not commence before copening time and must cease by closing time on public holidays, and customers must not be permitted to access the liquor sales area outside those hours.
+The sale and supply of liquor at the licensed premises must not commence before copening time and must cease by color: blue, color: blue

 \ Where the DA opening or closing hours are less restrictive than the licensed trading hours, the condition should be amended accordingly to avoid confusion.
 For example, if DA permits opening from 7 am on public holidays, and the licensed trading hours start at 8 am, there is no need to refer to 'must no commence before x' in this condition.